-Apocalypse in the East has
+Apocalypse in the East has:

 - 2 map portions on 1 sheet.
 This is detailed below. - 180 counters and markers.
-These are detailed below. - These rules and 2 sets of Players Aid Charts (PAC).
+These are detailed below. - These rules (with 2nd edition text changes printed in blue) - 2 sets of Players Aid Charts (PACs).